zce/velite/docs/guide/quick-start.md

 ::: tip

-Velite is Framework Agnostic, you can use it output with any framework or library you like.
+Velite is **Framework Agnostic**, you can use it output with any framework or library you like.

 :::